-South Devon is easily accessible by rail from towns and cities across the UK, making travelling by train to South Devon a great option.
-Direct services from London, Bristol, Birmingham, Sheffield, Newcastle, Edinburgh and even Aberdeen all stop off at Exeter, Newton Abbot, Totnes and Plymouth.
-These are the four main railway stations in South Devon, and from these stations you can connect onto local services which stop off at the seaside towns of Teignmouth, Dawlish, Dawlish Warren, Torquay and Paignton.
+South Devon is easily accessible by rail from towns and cities across the UK, making travelling by train for your holiday or day out a great option.
+Direct services from London, Bristol, Birmingham, Sheffield, Newcastle and Edinburgh all stop off at Exeter, Newton Abbot, Totnes and Plymouth.
+These four main stations in South Devon provide connections and links, via local services, to Teignmouth, Dawlish, Dawlish Warren, Torquay, Paignton and Ivybridge.

 In 1843 Isambard Kingdom Brunel was commissioned to build an extension to the Great Western Railway along the South Devon coast.
 Due to the landscape in the area, he had two options - to build along the coast or put the route through some very long tunnels linking Dawlish to Teignmouth.